 Locate a drain line within the wall.

-Press the coupler into the hole that you cut into the drain line until the fitting slips over both ends of the pipe.
-Make sure the opening on the Y-fitting is pointed toward the inside of the bathroom to allow for easy access later on.
+Press the fitting into the hole that you cut into the drain line until the fitting slips over both ends of the pipe.
+Make sure the opening on the wye fitting is pointed toward the inside of the bathroom to allow for easy access later on.
 Allow the cement to set for 10 minutes.
-Once dry, the Y-fitting will provide a spot to connect the sink and toilet drains.
+Once dry, the wye fitting will provide a spot to connect the sink and toilet drains.

-Locate existing hot and cold water lines inside the basement, crawlspace or access panel closest to the bathroom.
+Locate existing hot and cold water lines inside the basement, crawlspace or access panel, whichever is closest to the new bathroom.

-Mark a 5-inch section on both the hot and cold water lines.
+Mark a 5-inch section on both the existing hot and cold water lines at the access point closest to the new bathroom.

 Place push-to-fit T-fittings into one side of each of the supply lines, with the third opening facing the direction of the bathroom.
 The fitting will audibly snap into place.